 The prognosis for most individuals with Klippel-Feil Syndrome is good if the disorder is treated early and appropriately.
 Activities that can injure the neck should be avoided.

+The mission of the National Institute of Neurological Disorders and Stroke (NINDS) is to seek fundamental knowledge abuot the brain and nervous system, and to use that knowledge to reduce the burden of neurological disease.
 Research supported by the NINDS includes studies to understand how the brain and nervous system normally develop and function and how they are affected by disease and trauma.
 These studies contribute to a greater understanding of birth defects such as Klippel-Feil Syndrome and open promising new avenues for treatment.

 March of Dimes